Informed POMDP: Leveraging Additional Information in Model-Based RL: Sufficiency of recurrent predictive sufficient statistics

-In this section, we prove \autoref{th:sufficiency}, that is recalled below. \thsufficiency* \begin{proof} From Proposition~4 and Theorem~5 of \citep{subramanian2022approximate}, we know that a statistic is sufficient for the optimal control of an execution POMDP if it is (i) recurrent and (ii') predictive sufficient for the reward and next \emph{observation} given the action: $p(r, o' | h, a) = p(r, o' | f(h), a)$.
+In this section, we prove \autoref{th:sufficiency}, that is recalled below. \thsufficiency* \begin{proof} From Proposition~4 and Theorem~5 by \citet{subramanian2022approximate}, we know that a statistic is sufficient for the optimal control of an execution POMDP if it is (i) recurrent and (ii') predictive sufficient for the reward and next \emph{observation} given the action: $p(r, o' | h, a) = p(r, o' | f(h), a)$.
 Let us consider a statistic $f\colon \mathcal{H} \rightarrow \mathcal{A}$ satisfying (i) and (ii).
-Now, let us show that it also satisfy (ii').
+Let us show that it satisfies (ii').
 We have,

 using the law of total probability and the chain rule.
 As can be seen from the informed POMDP formalization of \autoref{sec:informed} and the resulting Bayesian network in \autoref{fig:ipomdp}, the Markov blanket of $o'$ is $\left\{i'\right\}$.
 As a consequence, $o'$ is conditionally independent of any other variable given $i'$.
 In particular, $p(o' | i', r, f(h), a) = p(o | i')$, such that,